 The lower right area of the broadcaster page is where you can find the chat modules.
 By default, the Speaker chat will be open.
 This is an internal chat for your team and guest speakers to communicate before and during your event.
 Your audience will not see the messages here.

 To enable and moderate the audience chat, click the Audience tab on the right side of the broadcast page.
 This will switch from the internal speakers chat to the public-facing audience chat, which is disabled by default.

-When you enable it, all messages your viewers post will appear here.
+When you enable it, all messages your viewers' posts or emojis will appear here.
 You can also click Export chat to export all messages from your event.

 In the upper right area of the broadcast page is the stream output, which will display what your audience is actively seeing in the stream after you go live.
 Click the link icon in the upper right corner of the output window to copy a link to your public-facing event page.

 You can also keep a check on the total number of live viewers during an event.